Disclosure: This page may contain affiliate links. If you purchase a product using one of our links, we might receive a commission. More Info.

-Fixing WordPress hacked site was a mess.
-Finally, after some frustration and setbacks, everything is back to normal, so I thought I would share some info so hopefully, you can protect your website so this doesn't happen to you or if you do get hacked, you can save some headaches and frustration fixing WordPress hacked site.
+Fixing a WordPress hacked is stressful.
+From discovering that you’ve been hacked and dealing with all that garbage and dealing with a lot of frustration and setbacks, as you scramble to get everything back to normal.
+It took some doing, so I thought I would share some info so hopefully, you can protect your website so this doesn’t happen to you or if you do get hacked, you can save some headaches and frustration fixing WordPress hacked site.

 Please note, I use a self-hosted WordPress.org installation, theme, and plugins to run my websites (including the blog for writers you’re reading right now), so if you don’t use WordPress.org (self-hosted) you might not get much out of this post.

-[h2]Before I Needed Help Fixing WordPress Hacked Site[/h2]
+[h2]Before I Needed Help Fixing my WordPress Hacked Site[/h2]

 I consider myself decently versed when it comes to the techie side of website management.
 I can code HTML and I can tweak PHP code.
 I’m also okay getting under the hood of the databases that run WordPress (at least that’s what I thought until it came down to fixing WordPress hacked site.